RossSickora/devOps-leader-class/DevOps-Agenda-Prep.md

 - Managing Workload with a DevOps Mindset
 - Addressing DevOps Myths:  Making Work Visible
 - Addressing DevOps Myths:  Work in Process

+1 hour class time (realistically 50 minutes):
+- 1/2 hour guided discussion
+  · Focus discussion on:
+     ·

+- 1/2 hour lean coffee topics (create online? allow them to put in topics as they they are listening to lectures? )
+- Actionable takeaway for the week:

 ## Week-3 - June 28th
 - Work is Work